ugreg/pokedex-bot/README.md

 # PokedexBot
 Gotta catch 'em all!

-A Pokedex Bot powered by the Microsoft Bot Framework and Pokéapi http://www.pokeapi.co/.
+A Pokedex Bot powered by the Microsoft Bot Framework and [Pokéapi].

 Prerequisites
   * Microsoft Account